 When instantiating a Policy Template that has a Background Data Transfer policy, the Media AF needs to populate some of the properties in the ClientBdtSpecification object specified in clause 9.3.3.3 for inclusion in the Dynamic Policy Instance resource returned to the Media Session Handler at reference point M5.

-Where the Policy Template references an existing Background Data Transfer policy by including the bdtPolicyId property, in order to populate the properties of the ClientBdtSpecification object the Media AF shall first retrieve the individual Background Data Transfer policy resource referenced by bdtPolicyId from the PCF.
+When the Policy Template references an existing Background Data Transfer policy by including the bdtPolicyId property, in order to populate the properties of the ClientBdtSpecification object the Media AF shall first retrieve the individual Background Data Transfer policy resource referenced by bdtPolicyId from the PCF.
 The Npcf_BDTPolicyControl service operation specified in clause 5.3.3.3.1 of TS 29.554 [46] shall be used for this purpose.

+When instantiating a Policy Template that allows ECN marking for L4S, the Media AF shall enable ECN marking for L4S in the 5G System for the media application flow(s) described by the Dynamic Policy Instance.

+When instantiating a Policy Template that allows QoS monitoring, the Media AF shall enable QoS monitoring in the 5G System by invoking the XXXX operation on the PCF at reference point N5 (or via the NEF at reference point N33), including the QoSMonitorConfig object from the Policy Template as a parameter.
+The enablement status of QoS monitoring shall be populated in the in the Dynamic Policy instance resource returned to the Media Session Handler by the Media AF.
+QoS monitoring results subsequently provided by the PCF/NEF shall be further notified to Media Session Handler by the Media AF via the asynchronous MQTT notification channel for the Dynamic Policy instance (see clause 5.3.3.2).

 When a dynamic policy is subsequently destroyed by the Media Session Handler (per clause 4.7.3), the Media AF shall destroy the corresponding AF application session context in the relevant PCF instance.

 * * * * Fifth change * * * *